 When utilized with Ryzen 3rd Generation processors, some motherboards, such as the MSI MEG X570 Gaming Edge Aurora and other MSI motherboards, suffer CSOD (Crash on Display) issues.

-Many other MSI motherboards also have issues, which cause hangs on boot-up, RAM capacity errors, and other Ryzen 3rd-gen issues.
+Many other MSI motherboards also experience issues, including hangs during boot-up, RAM capacity errors, and other Ryzen 3rd-gen problems.

 Temperature Issues with the Ryzen 7 3700X

-The Ryzen 7 3700X’s temperature troubles aren’t only confined to cooling.
+The 3700X’s temperature issues aren’t limited to cooling.
 Due to motherboard and BIOS incompatibilities, it may throttle.

-When the Ryzen 7 3700X was tested on an MSI MEG X570 ACE motherboard, the CPU cores throttled at 80 degrees Celsius.
+When the 3700X was tested on an MSI MEG X570 ACE motherboard, the CPU cores throttled at 80 degrees Celsius.

 Other difficulties include poor GPU use and high RAM latency periods, which can cause stuttering and other performance concerns.